henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-6.md

 Note about the edition:

-This new edition will supersede the original edition issued in 1895 by Novello and Ewer.
+This forthcoming edition supersedes the original edition issued in 1895 by Novello and Ewer.